 All grant applications are submitted to the Brain Aneurysm Foundation’s Research Grant Committee.
 Each application undergoes a rigorous scoring process lead by Robert Rosenwasser, MD, FACS, Professor of Radiology and Neurosurgery at Thomas Jefferson University Hospital.
 Dr. Rosenwasser, along with other members of the Foundation’s Medical Advisory Board, score all grant applications to determine which projects will be funded based on their potential merit.

 The Foundation’s continued commitment to provide critical research support for this prevalent, yet under-funded condition, is made possible by the hard work and generosity of many patients, families, and friends affected by brain aneurysms.
-We remain steadfast in our research goal to better understand and manage brain aneurysms today, and to advance the care and recovery of future brain aneurysm patients.
+Because the federal funding for brain aneurysm research is disproportionately low at approximately $0.83 per year for each person afflicted with a brain aneurysm,we remain steadfast in our research goal to better understand and manage brain aneurysms today, and to advance the care and recovery of future brain aneurysm patients.